Can you weld copper? Absolutely. The trick is establishing the ideal joining method for your application.

 The silicon bronze wire heating requirements aren’t enough to melt the copper base metal.
 This allows you to join thinner materials with little risk of melting or warping.
 You’re left with a yellowish filler material that can be polished and will have a similar color to your copper base material.

-Think of a Dahlstrom corner base moulding made of copper.
+Think of a corner baseboard moulding made of copper.
 When that corner joint has to happen, we can use silicon bronze to make it a clean, smooth joint between two mitered pieces at the factory.
-This option makes field work simple by limiting cuts to straight ones only.
+A pre-mitered moulding makes field work simple by limiting cuts to straight ones only.

 Most soldering is done at temperatures ranging from 350-600 degrees F. Copper brazing is performed around 1,100-1,500 F.